SteveCorbett/LisTrello/README.md

 I use it for generating set lists for my band, I'm sure you can find many applications for it!

-This application is available for use at https://listrello.netlify.com
+This application is available for use at https://listrello.netlify.app

+I used a Trello board during the development of this application.
+The link to it is https://trello.com/b/VqWfpxIi/listrello
+## Potential enhancements
+I've had some ideas for enhancements to LisTrello that I may or may not implement.
+These are listed on the project Trello board mentioned above.
+If you have any others then let me know via the issues page or message me directly.
 ## Yarn Usage
 Install required packages:
 ```
 yarn install
 ```
 Compile for development, with hot-reload capability:
 ```
 yarn serve
 ```
 Compile and minify for production
 ```
 yarn build
 ```
 Lint and fix files:
 ```
 yarn lint
 ```